Statistical inference for pairwise comparison models: Introduction

 \section{Introduction}

-Pairwise comparison involves assessing subjects in pairs to establish their relative preferences, a practice pertinent to numerous applications such as sports analytics \citep{glickman1999rating, ley2019ranking, tsokos2019modeling}, econometrics \citep{mcfadden1973conditional}, video coding \citep{lee2011subjective}, and social science \citep{loewen2012testing}.
+Pairwise comparison involves assessing subjects in pairs to establish their relative preferences, a practice pertinent to various applications such as econometrics \citep{eco1958,mcfadden1973conditional,10.1257/pandp.20221063,lentz2023anatomy}, sports analytics \citep{baker2014dynamic, bozoki2016application,angelini2022weighted,collingwood2022evaluating}, social science \citep{loewen2012testing,10.1111/rssa.12124,wapman2022quantifying}, and, more recently, human preference studies aimed at improving models in artificial intelligence \citep{Christiano2017, Rafailov2023, Sun2025}.
 A prevalent approach for pairwise comparison modeling employs a latent score framework.
-Originated from the ideas in Thurstone \citep{thurstone1927method} and Zermelo \citep{MR1545015}, a mathematical model for pairwise comparison data analysis was proposed by Bradley and Terry \citep{MR0070925}.
+Originated from the ideas in Thurstone \citep{thurstone1927method} and Zermelo \citep{MR1545015}, a mathematical model for pairwise comparison data analysis was formulated by Bradley and Terry \citep{MR0070925}.
 Since then, multiple generalizations have been developed, including ordinal models such as the Rao--Kupper model \citep{MR217963} and the Davidson model \citep{davidson1970extending}, which account for ties, the cumulative link model \citep{agresti1992analysis} that considers more refined ordinal scales, and cardinal models such as the paired cardinal model \citep{MR3504618}.
 We recommend \cite{MR3012434} for a review of pairwise comparison modeling from a practical perspective.